 Visit Yak Farm

 The Syangboche Airport is located at the highest elevation of the Everest region.
 You will find a yak farm here.
-Few places offer as amazing sight of herds of yaks as Syangboche.
+Few places offer as amazing a sight of herds of yaks as Syangboche.
 Additionally, if you’re looking to explore the airport, you can.
-Trekkers cannot expect to land here after a flight as the airport is not open for commercial purposes.
+Trekkers cannot expect to land here after a flight, as the airport is not open for commercial purposes.

 Stay at Hotel Everest View

 Hotel Everest View is the highest hotel in the Khumbu region.
 It is possible to trek up to this hotel.
 However, many trekkers or visitors tend to visit this location by helicopter.
 You will also be safe from the risk of altitude sickness if you go there by helicopter.
-Adventurers can avoid days on the trail when they opt for a helicopter trip there on their way to the EBC.
+Adventurers can avoid days on the trail by opting for a helicopter trip there on their way to the EBC.
 If you’re trekking there, staying in the hotel will be possible, and you can experience the best sunset as soon as you wake up against the tallest mountain in the world.

 Visit Khumbu Icefall and Khumbu Glacier